-The G+S review team liked the triangle design of the head, which allows it to easily be maneuvered into tight corners where dirt is likely to accumulate.
+The Your House Garden review team liked the triangle design of the head, which allows it to easily be maneuvered into tight corners where dirt is likely to accumulate.
 The O-Cedar also comes with a snap-on glider attachment that lets you steam carpets.

 There are no elaborate features, no dual tanks, or multiple attachments; the O-Cedar Microfiber is simply a basic, nicely-designed steam mop that does a great job on all sorts of sealed floors, in a jiffy.